The Bessel Line Ensemble: Introduction

 \section{Introduction}

-In the last several decades, there has been significant attention in non-intersecting paths formed by one-dimensional Markov processes conditioned not to intersect.
+Over the past decades, there has been significant attention in non-intersecting paths formed by one-dimensional Markov processes conditioned never to intersect.
 Such path structures naturally arise in the study of random matrix theory, growth processes, directed polymers, interacting particle systems and tiling problems (see the surveys \cite{Fer,FS,Joh,OC,Spo}).
-A famous example of non-intersecting paths is the collection of Brownian motions conditioned never to collide, known as the Dyson Brownian motion with $\beta= 2$.
+A famous example of non-intersecting paths is the collection of Brownian motions conditioned never to collide, known as the Dyson Brownian motion.
+In this paper, we study another model of non-intersecting random curves, called the {\em Dyson Bessel process}, and focus on its hard edge scaling limit.